vkoul/OnlineCourses/ColumbiaX- Analytics in Python.md

 ## Week 2 Notes- Python Crash Course

 * We also have collections [Data Structures] in Python along with the basic data types- these are arrays and vectors to put in different data datatypes
-* `list` is one of the basic collection in
+* `list` is one of the basic collections in
 *

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk3NDc2MTAwNiwxODYzMjAyMTk3LC0xMD
+eyJoaXN0b3J5IjpbMjA0MTQyNjM3NywxOTc0NzYxMDA2LDE4Nj
-U4MzIxMDU3XX0=
+MyMDIxOTcsLTEwNTgzMjEwNTddfQ==
 -->